cloudant-labs/graphdb-slate/source/includes/basics/_index.md

 In Cloudant databases, the JSON object is used to represent a variety of structures, including all documents in a database.

-Parsing JSON into a JavaScript object is supported through the `JSON.parse()` function in JavaScript, or through various libraries that perform the parsing of the content into a JavaScript object for you.
-Libraries for parsing and generating JSON are available in all major programming languages.
+Parsing JSON into a JavaScript object is supported through the `JSON.parse()` function in JavaScript, or through various [libraries](#client-libraries) that perform the parsing of the content into a JavaScript object for you.
+[Libraries](#client-libraries) for parsing and generating JSON are available for many major programming languages.

-### Warning

-Care should be taken to ensure that your JSON structures are valid.
-Invalid structures cause Cloudant to return an HTTP status code of [400 (bad request)](#400).

 ## Cloudant Local